benjamin-recht/benjamin-recht.github.io/_posts/2021-11-23-mask-rct-revisited.md

 }
 $$

 A small $RR$ corresponds to a large reduction in risk.
 For the mask study, $RR=$0.9.
 That’s not a lot of risk reduction: in this study, community masking improved an individual’s risk of infection by a factor of only 1.1x.
 As a convenient comparator, the $RR$ in the MRNA vaccine trials was 0.05.
-In this case, vaccines reduce the risk of infection by a factor of 20x.
+In this case, vaccines reduce the risk of symptomatic infection by a factor of 20x.

 The academic vaccine community unfortunately uses "efficacy" or "effectiveness" to describe relative risk reduction.
 [Efficacy is a confusing, commonly misinterpreted metric](xxx).
 Efficacy in a trial is one minus the relative risk reduction: